 “You get to see everybody, from birth to death,” he noted.
 “The saying is, ‘We see anybody and everybody for any reason, any time of the day.’
 You meet a lot of interesting people.”

-He said that in the ER, often 90 percent of what physicians do is primary care.
+He said that in the ER, often 90 percent of physicians do primary care.

 “You never know what’s going to come in at any moment,” he explained.
-“Somebody could come in with a pretty significant injury or ailment, it’s kind of nice that you can oftentimes, but not always, fix whatever’s making them quite ill.
+“Somebody could come in with a pretty significant injury or ailment; it’s kind of nice that you can frequently, but not always, fix whatever’s making them quite ill.
 We get them at least pointed in the right direction.”